simonvanlaak/LibreChatMCP/README.md

 - **Metadata Filtering:** All searches automatically filter by `user_id`
 - **Header-Based Auth:** User identity from `X-User-ID` header (set by LibreChat)

+### User Context Extraction

+The server extracts user context from the `X-User-ID` HTTP header sent by LibreChat.
+This is implemented using:

+1. **ASGI Middleware** (`middleware/user_context.py`): Intercepts HTTP requests and extracts the `X-User-ID` header
+2. **Context Variables** (`contextvars`): Thread-safe storage for per-request user context
+3. **File Storage Integration**: All file operations automatically use the current user context

+**Implementation Details:**
+- Uses Python's `contextvars` for thread-safe, per-request user context storage
+- Middleware extracts `X-User-ID` header from incoming requests
+- Template strings like `{{LIBRECHAT_USER_ID}}` are ignored (treated as no user context)
+- This allows initialization to work without user context
+- User context is automatically cleared after each request
+- If user context is missing, file storage operations will raise a `RuntimeError`
+- Initialization and other non-file-storage operations work fine without user context

+**Note:** FastMCP doesn't expose its underlying ASGI app publicly, so the middleware is applied through a wrapper that attempts to access FastMCP's internal app.
+If the app cannot be accessed, the server falls back to running FastMCP directly (without middleware), which means user context extraction may not work.
+In this case, file storage operations will fail with authentication errors.

+**Verification:**
+- Check server logs for "Starting LibreChatMCP server with user context middleware" message
+- If you see "WARNING: User context middleware not available", the fallback mode is active
+- Test file operations from LibreChat UI - they should work if middleware is active

 ## Dependencies

 - **fastmcp** - MCP server framework